SudoPlayGames/OrchidECS/README.md

 * Entity sets are retained by strong reference, indexed by filter, and reused.
 * Entity sets are injected into annotated objects registered with the WorldBuilder during world creation.
 * Entity sets are read-only.

+### Entity Set Event Deque

-* Entity sets have two events, add and remove, that can be accumulated and polled using observers.
+* Entity sets have two events, add and remove, that can be accumulated and polled using deques.
-* Entity set observers are created by calling EntitySet#newObserverEventEntityAdd and EntitySet#newObserverEventEntityRemove.
+* Entity set deques are created by calling EntitySet#newDequeEventEntityAdd and EntitySet#newDequeEventEntityRemove.
-* Entity set observers are created for each request and retained by weak reference.
+* Entity set deques are created for each request and retained by weak reference.
-  * Entity set observers should be handled with care; an observer will start accumulating entity references as soon as it is created and is only ever cleared of references when it is polled.
-An observer that is not dereferenced properly can go un-polled and can be a potential memory leak.
+  * Entity set deques should be handled with care; a deque will start accumulating entity references as soon as it is created and is only ever cleared of references when it is polled.
+A deque that is not dereferenced properly can go un-polled and can be a potential memory leak.

 ### Event Handler